Project-MONAI/tutorials/generation/maisi/README.md

 export MONAI_DATA_DIRECTORY=<dir_you_will_download_data>
 python -m scripts.inference -c ./configs/config_maisi.json -i ./configs/config_infer.json -e ./configs/environment.json --random-seed 0
 ```

+Please refer to [maisi_inference_tutorial.ipynb](maisi_inference_tutorial.ipynb) for the tutorial for MAISI model inference.

+#### Quality Check:
+We have implemented a quality check function for the generated CT images.
+The main idea behind this function is to ensure that the Hounsfield units (HU) intensity for each organ in the CT images remains within a defined range.
+For each training image used in the Diffusion network, we computed the median value for a few major organs.
+Then we summarize the statistics of these median values and save it to [./config/image_median_statistics.json](./config/image_median_statistics.json).
+During inference, for each generated image, we compute the median HU values for the major organs and check whether they fall within the normal range.

 ### 3. Model Training
 Training data preparation can be found in [./data/README.md](./data/README.md)